 Free SPF Record Generator

-Adjust the following parameters according to your needs and put the SPF record in you DNS records.
+Adjust the following parameters and put the SPF record in you DNS records.

 Enter your domain name: